vgdata/OPTM_MLpipelineAzure/README.md

 A sample mean tends to be a good estimate of th a large dataset when samples are randomly selected over and over again and calculates sample mean each time, so it gives the corerct values.

-**Benefits of the chosen early stopping policy **
-We then define our termination Policy for every run using **BanditPolicy** based on a slack factor  of 0.1.
+**Benefits of the chosen early stopping policy** : We then define our termination Policy for every run using **BanditPolicy** based on a slack factor  of 0.1.
 Bandit is based on slack factor/slack amount and evaluation interval.
 Bandit terminates runs where the primary metric is not within the specified slack factor/slack amount (in this case  = 0.1) compared to the best performing run.
 The early termination policy is applied at every interval when metrics are reported, starting at evaluation interval of 2.
 Any run whose best metric is less than (1/(1+0.1) or 91% of the best performing run will be terminated.
 This means poorly performing will be terminated, so overall cost will be reduced.

 ## AutoML